H3lli0n/HLB-Projects/README.md

 Firmware is made with QMK Rgb Matrix implementation.
 You have all effects available as well as *Direct Control* mode.
 Direct Control mode allow you to have all leds OFF but capslock/layers indicator on.
 Capslock indicator is always ON.

-Layers indicator is OFF by default and you can toggle the feature user the custom keycode *L_INDIC*.
+Layers indicator is OFF by default and you can toggle the feature using the custom keycode *L_INDIC*.
 Add it to your keymap and press key to activate or deactivate.
 A white blinking led will notify you on change.

 ![INDIC](img/hlb60/vial1.jpg)